-In confirmation of the efficacy of this work of protection, I may add that I have just received news that one of the "Mukhias", who had inflicted many vexations on the might easily become masters once again.
-It is not to be wondered at, then, that in Delhi many thousands of these "untouchables" went over to the religion of Mahomet, and that throughout India the Moslem priests solemnly declared that their mosques would henceforth remain open to these "untouchables," and to as many others as should, like them, be converted, and that all, without distinction, would enjoy the same rights,
+In confirmation of the efficacy of this work of protection, I may add that I have just received news that one of the "Mukhias", who had inflicted many vexations on the "Chamar outcasts," has been deprived of his post and dismissed.
+We hope that the news, which will certainly have a great repercussion, will be a powerful means of drawing to us many others of the "depressed classes" and of converting them to the religion of Our Lord Jesus Christ, for the affair was well known, and the minister of God has helped to settle it in agreement with the local authorities. might easily become masters once again.
+It is not to be wondered at, then, that in Delhi many thousands of these "untouchables" went over to the religion of Mahomet, and that throughout India the Moslem priests solemnly declared that their mosques would henceforth remain open to these "untouchables," and to as many others as should, like them, be converted, and that ali, without distinction, would enjoy the same rights,